luke-hill/ruby-training/dice/README.md

 $ rspec
 ```

-By now you should know that to start with all of the examples will fail!

 Now we need to fix the specs.
 There are 2 files inside the `/lib` directory that we need to edit.
 These two files will tell us how to solve the following problems.